ArronYee/Form/README.md

 }
 ```

-This show you how to generate a form include text-input,single or multi selector,boolean,date,or multi-line. the "domains" array is "select:domain/xxxxx" the select item.
+This show you how to generate a form include text-input,single or multi selector,boolean,date,or multi-line. the "domains" array is "select:domain/xxxxx" the selected item.

 ```sh
  isr = new InputStreamReader(addDataActivity.getAssets().open("cxry.json"), "UTF-8");